a20351766/udo.1.4.0/docs/source/ledger/ledger.md

 Physically, the world state is implemented as a database.
 This makes a lot of sense because a database provides a rich set of operators for the efficient storage and retrieval of states.
-We'll see later that Hyperledger Fabric can be configured to use different world state databases to address the needs of different types of state values and the access patterns required by applications, for example in complex queries.
+We'll see later that Hyperledger UDO can be configured to use different world state databases to address the needs of different types of state values and the access patterns required by applications, for example in complex queries.